15 - 29 Sep 2025

 Beyond its cultural impact, curry remains central to Britain’s identity – According to the Centre for Economics and Business Research (CEBR), the UK curry industry contributes over £5 billion to the economy annually and supports more than 100,000 jobs.
 Yet the industry faces growing challenges, from rising costs and staff shortages to restaurant closures.
 Curry Forever CIC, is powering the World Curry Festival, is committed to ensuring curry is here forever, protecting the industry while reimagining it for future generations.

-Bradford – long celebrated as Britain’s curry capital – is putting food centre stage this September with the return of the World Curry Festival, a two-week celebration of food, culture and community as part of Bradford 2025 UK City of Culture.
+Bradford – long celebrated as Britain’s curry capital – put food centre stage in 2025 with the return of the World Curry Festival, a two-week celebration of food, culture and community as part of Bradford 2025 UK City of Culture.

 Founded in 2008 by Bradford’s own Zulfi Karim, the festival has become a platform for gastro-diplomacy – using food to bring people together, celebrate heritage, and inspire change.